 Full day trip to the famous Ancient City of Petra, one of the New Seven Wonders of the World and a UNESCO World Heritage site.
 We journey through the 1.2 km Siq (or canyon) either on foot or on horseback (optional) which snakes its way towards the hidden city.
 Dating back to around 300 BC, the site contains tombs and temples carved into the pink sandstone cliffs.
 We return to the hotel for our evening meal before experiencing "Petra by Night", where the site is lit by only candles and fairy lights.

 Day 5 – Wadi Rum & Desert Steam

-Today we visit 'Little Petra' and the Neolithic ruins of Al Beidha which are around 9,000 years old.
-We then continue south to Wadi Rum, also known as the "Valley of the Moon" and also a UNESCO World Heritage Site.
+Today we visit "Little Petra" and the Neolithic ruins of Al Beidha which are around 9,000 years old.
+Later we continue south to Wadi Rum, also known as the "Valley of the Moon" and also a UNESCO World Heritage site.
 This magical ecosystem in the Jordanian desert features sweeping red sand dunes and towering sandstone arches.
 Here we have the second of our steam train charters, a journey that runs from Disah along a little used branch-line.
-Tonight we have a BBQ dinner under a starry sky and overnight in the desert in en suite goat hair tents.
+Tonight we overnight in the desert in en suite goat hair tents with dinner included.

 Day 6 – The Dead Sea

-Awake to a spectacular sunrise before taking a 2-hour morning tour of the desert in 4x4 vehicles.
-We then continue by road down to Earth's lowest elevation on land – the Dead Sea, whose shores and surface are more than 400m below sea level.
-There will be time to experience the buoyant waters and famous mineral-rich mud.
+Morning 2-hour tour of the desert in 4x4 vehicles before driving down to Earth's lowest elevation on land – the Dead Sea, whose shores and surface are more than 400 metres below sea level.
+There will be time at leisure to experience the buoyant waters and famous mineral-rich mud.